MarcT0K/Fedivertex-Python/README.md

 ```

-## Extracting graph metadata

-Along with each graph, we also provide some metadata about the nodes composing the graph.
+In each graph, we also provide metadata in the attributes of the graph nodes.
-Depending on the social media, the amount of information available varies.

-We provide this information using a [Pandas](https://pandas.pydata.org/) dataframes.

 **Example**: